 Take a look at these Rules for Nature Walks to keep everyone happy and safe.

 17 themed nature walk ideas

 Often we just head out, walk, and enjoy what we see, but sometimes we have a special theme to our nature walks, to focus in on a particular aspect of what we might find.
-In the week-by-week plans, I’ve suggested some themes which match each of our weekly topics, and you might also like to try these ideas over the course of the year:
+In the week-by-week plans of our spring curriculum, I’ve suggested some themes which match each of our weekly topics, and you might also like to try these ideas over the course of the year:

 :: Signs of the Seasons: looking for the first signs of a new season